Healthy Workplace Initiative Fund

 For full details, including approved and non-approved uses of funding, please download the Mental Health Training Toolkit.

-For full details, including approved and non-approved uses of funding, please download the Health Challenge Toolkit.
+For full details, including approved, and non-approved uses of funding, please download the Yoga-Fitness Toolkit.

 Innovative new idea: Up to $2,500

 Have a brilliant idea for a healthy workplace initiative that is not on the list?
 Submit an application, tell us about your idea and it might become a reality.
 For full details, including approved and non-approved uses of funding, please download the Innovative Idea Toolkit.